Jennifer Tang

 About Me

-I am a Postdoctoral Associate in IDSS (Institute for Data, Systems, and Society) and LIDS (Laboratory for Information and Decision Systems) at MIT working with Ali Jadbabaie.
-I received my Ph.D. in the Department of Electrical Engineering and Computer Science at MIT advised by Yury Polyanskiy.
-Previous to that, I received my B.S.E in Electrical Engineering at Princeton University.
-At Princeton, I did my junior and senior independent work with Paul Cuff.
+Beginning in Fall 2026, I will be an Assistant Professor of Electrical Engineering at Polytechnique Montréal.
+I am currently an Assistant Professor of Mathematics and Computer Science at the College of the Holy Cross in Worcester, Massachusetts.
+Previously, I was a Postdoctoral Associate in IDSS (Institute for Data, Systems, and Society) and LIDS (Laboratory for Information and Decision Systems) at MIT working with Ali Jadbabaie.
+I received my Ph.D. in Electrical Engineering and Computer Science at MIT, advised by Yury Polyanskiy.
+Prior to that, I received my B.S.E in Electrical Engineering at Princeton University, where I did my junior and senior independent work with Paul Cuff.

 My research interests include information theory, prediction and estimation, quantization and data compression, high-dimensional statistics, data analytics, multi-agent networks, and models for social dynamics and inference.